rabsiyanin/Web-Applicant/README.md

 # Web-Applicant

-An application to the coursework "Разработка веб-приложения для выбора вуза абитуриентом в Нижнем Новгороде / Development of a web application for choosing a University by an applicant in Nizhny Novgorod".
+An application to the coursework "Development of a web application for choosing a University by an applicant in Nizhny Novgorod".
 Its main aim is to help an applicant in choosing university after finishing high school.

 Main features are:
 * Browse available universities, its faculties and specialties.